mageeanbrown/mageeanbrown.github.io/_projects/fsae.md

     </div>
 </div>
 <div class="caption">
     On the left, the steering system modeled in SolidWorks.
 On the right, a side view of the steering system in the car.
 The plane visible in this CAD image is tangent to the top of the front roll bar.
-The entire steering system must be below this plane (even with the steering while completely turned, as in the image) to ensure that the driver's hands are protected by the chassis if the car were to crash.
+The entire steering system must be below this plane (even with the steering wheel completely turned, as in the image) to ensure that the driver's hands are protected by the chassis if the car were to crash.
 </div>

 <div class="row align-items-center custom-row">